Lydia Johnson, FNP-C

 Family Nurse Practitioner

-Lydia Johnson, FNP-C is a Family Nurse Practitioner who joined the Triangle Wellness & Recovery team in July 2021 with the mission of integrating primary care services into the behavioral health, psychiatric and specialized medical services which have been at the core of Triangle Wellness & Recovery since opening in 2019.
+Lydia Johnson, FNP-C (pronouns: she/her/hers) is a Family Nurse Practitioner who joined the Triangle Wellness & Recovery team in July 2021 with the mission of integrating primary care services into the behavioral health, psychiatric and specialized medical services which have been at the core of Triangle Wellness & Recovery since opening in 2019.
 Lydia’s experience as a primary care provider gave her an up-close view of how inadequate and even harmful the mainstream healthcare system can be for individuals living with mental health conditions or substance abuse.
 Raised by parents who have devoted their professional careers to mental health, Lydia has a deep appreciate of the therapeutic value of seeking to understand patients through their own eyes instead of seeing them as their diagnosis.
 In joining Triangle Wellness & Recovery, Lydia is able to provide medical care in a team-based practice with a commitment to healing instead of just treating.

 Prior to joining Triangle Wellness & Recovery, Lydia spent two and a half years working in Internal Medicine providing primary care to a complex client population, where helping clients and families navigate sensitive and difficult health concerns, connecting patients to appropriate resources, close follow up and patient advocacy were as integral to her work as direct medical management.
 Lydia’s duties included primarily chronic and co-morbid care management, geriatric and end of life care, pain management, mental health and dementia.